 More Information for Your Trip to Italy

-ITALY ITINERARIES: If you are just beginning to plan your Italy itinerary, take a look at our 10 Days in Italy Itinerary for three different ways to spend 10 days in Italy.
-We also have a detailed 10 day itinerary that includes Rome, Florence, the Cinque Terre, and Venice.
+ITALY ITINERARIES: If you are just beginning to plan your Italy itinerary, take a look at our 10 Days in Italy Itinerary for four different ways to spend 10 days in Italy.
+In our Northern Italy Itinerary, visit Venice, the Dolomites, Verona, Milan, and Lake Como.
 For those with more time, check out our 14 day Italy itinerary, which covers the highlights of Italy.

 BEST OF ITALY: In our Guide to the Best Places to Visit in Italy, we list 20 beautiful destinations to consider for your next trip to Italy.